danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 Finally, if there's a process improvement someone would like to explore, for example, turning on auto-merge on PR's, we just try it, no need to wait for official "end of sprint" retrospective meeting.
 We provide each other feedback continuously which eliminates that ceremony as well.

 <aside class="markdown-aside">
 I actually started my career before Scrum was a thing.
 Back then, it was Waterfall all the way.
 Over the years as Scrum became increasingly trendy, I've noticed some surprising similarities between the two.
-This post on <a class="markdown-link" href="https://medium.com/serious-scrum/the-unmistakable-signs-you-are-participating-in-fake-agile-theater-a7d1bd6a5dbc">Agile Theatre</a> goes into this topic in more depth.
+This post on <a class="markdown-link" href="https://medium.com/serious-scrum/the-unmistakable-signs-you-are-participating-in-fake-agile-theater-a7d1bd6a5dbc">Agile Theatre</a> is a fascinating look at that.
 </aside>

 ### We don't have time for all that writing